JLaferri/LagTestHomebrew/README.md

 Right now this readme will contain the very minimal information required to duplicate my lag tester.
 If anyone wants to make a more detailed guide I'm open to placing it here, or linking to it.

+Here is a demonstation video of the device in use: https://www.youtube.com/watch?v=UTNUIQtreXQ

 ## Board
 <a href="https://oshpark.com/shared_projects/O6JRaha8"><img src="https://oshpark.com/assets/badge-5b7ec47045b78aef6eb9d83b3bac6b1920de805e9a0c227658eac6e19a045b9c.png" alt="Order from OSH Park"></img></a>